SageofPHY6Paths/hinduismdebunked.com/docs/immorality/rape-and-sexual-abuse.md

 ### Brahma Vaivarta Purana

+##### BVP Prakriti Kanda 21.18-24
+{: .no_toc }
+Source: <a href="https://archive.org/details/brahma-vaivarta-purana-all-four-kandas-english-translation" target="_blank">PDF</a> (Page - 306)

+>0 Narada, thereafter lord Visnu enjoyed the company of the damsel.
+TulasI felt more delighted than before and she ultimately came to know about the reality and said: “Who are you”?
+>
+>TulasI said—“Are you not the lord of illusion”?
+You tell me who you are? **You have deceitfully enjoyed my company and have defiled my chastity.** Therefore I shall pronounce a **curse on you**.
+O Rrahmana, getting afraid of the curse of TulasI, lord Visnii playfully took to an extremely charming form.
+The queen saw that the lord of all the lords was standing before her who had the complexion of a new cloud, had the eyes like the lotuses of the winter season, had a beautiful body containing crores of gods of love, adorned with all ornaments, wearing a smile on his face and clad in a yellow lower garment.
+>
+>Finding him there, lustful TulasI fainted with passion.
+On regaining consciousness she spoke.
+>
+>TulasI said—O lord, you are heartless, having no compassion.
+You are hard like a stone. **You have defiled my chastity deceitfully and have killed my husband.**
+>
+>O lord, therefore you are stone-hearted and devoid of compassion.
+You will therefore take the form of a stone on earth.

 ##### BVP Krishna Janma Kanda 61.43-44
 {: .no_toc }
 Source: <a href="https://archive.org/details/brahma-vaivarta-purana-all-four-kandas-english-translation" target="_blank">PDF</a> (Page - 433)